openedx/open-edx-proposals/oeps/processes/oep-0053-proc-package-release.rst

     - MAJOR:	breaking change

 * If the tool suggests a version bump, the ‘generate-changelogs’ reusable workflow is called from ‘edx/.github’ and it updates the value of the version variable in the path specified in setup.cfg.
-* After the version bump, a custom Github action called ‘changelogs-generator’ is called.
+* After the version bump, a custom GitHub action called ‘changelogs-generator’ is called.
 This action uses the python script ‘changelogs.py’ to generate changelogs in markdown format using ‘python-semantic-release’, convert them to reStructuredText format using ‘pandoc’ and then add them to the ‘CHANGELOG.rst’ where ‘.. <New logs>’ is mentioned.
 * Finally, a PR is created with the above changes.
 This PR uses the username and email mentioned in setup.cfg.
 * Tag and release workflow gets triggered when the PR created by the above workflow is merged.
-This workflow tags the commit and creates a Github release.
+This workflow tags the commit and creates a GitHub release.
 * When a new tag is pushed, ‘Python Package Release’ workflow gets triggered and it publishes the package on PyPI with changes made in the latest tag.

 Alternatives Considered